 - Finally, remember that you’ll be locked into the interest rate and term length of each CD, so make sure you won’t need access to that money before the account matures.

-If you’re looking for a safe and low-risk way to grow your savings, then owning multiple CDs can be a great option.
+Owning multiple CDs can be a great option if you’re looking for a safe and low-risk way to grow your savings.
 Just be sure to do your research before opening multiple accounts.

 Should You Have CDs At Multiple Banks?